MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 receiving that field value over HTTPS.
 However, there are some differences in the intended client and server behavior.

-### Insecure delivery
+### Untrusted channel

+SVCB does not require or provide any assurance of authenticity.
+(DNSSEC signing and verification, which would provide such assurance, are OPTIONAL.)
+The DNS resolution process is treated as an untrusted channel that learns only the QNAME, and is prevented from mounting any attack beyond denial of service.

-SVCB does not ensure secure delivery of the SvcFieldValue, so any Alt-Svc parameters that require secure delivery MUST NOT have a corresponding defined SvcParamKey.
-For example, there is no SvcParamKey corresponding to the Alt-Svc "persist" parameter, because this parameter is not safe to accept over an insecure channel.
+Alt-Svc parameters that cannot be safely received in this model MUST NOT have a corresponding defined SvcParamKey.
+For example, there is no SvcParamKey corresponding to the Alt-Svc "persist" parameter, because this parameter is not safe to accept over an untrusted channel.

 ### Caching and granularity